tiash/gpio-hat/README.md

 ## Even more improvements
 Its not clear that keeping the state in the Logic monad is the right thing.
-It's very awkward modelling statefull ICs and the random walk isn't really a good simulation.
+It's very awkward modeling state-full ICs and the random walk isn't really a good simulation.

 ## Implement auto detection of ICs
-The testing programs have enough information to allow auto-detecting the IC thats inserted.
+The testing programs have enough information to allow auto-detecting the IC that's inserted.

 ## Finish the hardware inputs
 I designed the HAT with a headers for a [small touch screen](https://www.banggood.com/1_8-Inch-LCD-Screen-SPI-Serial-Port-Module-TFT-Color-Display-Touch-Screen-ST7735-p-1414465.html), but never actually hooked it up...